ElectricRCAircraftGuy/glances_wiki/Study:-add-remote-monitoring-(client-server).md

 PCB connects to the PCA with a TCP connection (@ and port)

-The PCA build the monitoring data, encapsulate it on a JSON and them back to the PCB
+The PCA build the monitoring data, encapsulate it on a JSON and send its to the PCB

 # User interface